huseyineergin/stremio-template/README.md

 - **[Authelia](https://www.authelia.com/)** is an open-source authentication and authorization server and portal.
 - **[Beszel](https://beszel.dev/)** is a lightweight server monitoring platform that includes Docker statistics, historical data, and alert functions.
 - **[Dozzle](https://dozzle.dev/)** is a lightweight, web-based log viewer designed to simplify monitoring and debugging containerized applications across Docker, Docker Swarm, and Kubernetes environments.
-- **[Honey](https://github.com/dani3l0/honey)** is a simple dashboard/homepage that lets you organize and quickly access all your self-hosted services.
+- **[Honey](https://github.com/dani3l0/honey)** is a simple dashboard/homepage for organizing and quickly accessing self-hosted services.
 - **[MediaFlow Proxy](https://github.com/mhdzumair/mediaflow-proxy)** is a powerful and flexible solution for proxifying various types of media streams.
 - **[Traefik](https://github.com/traefik/traefik)** is a modern HTTP reverse proxy and load balancer that makes deploying microservices easy.
 - **[Uptime Kuma](https://github.com/louislam/uptime-kuma)** is an easy-to-use self-hosted monitoring tool.